HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ### Benefits of the new design

-1. Uses profile driven approach to test candidates better when auto-generating a test in HackerEarth Assessments
+1. Profile-driven approach to test candidates better when auto-generating a test in HackerEarth Assessments
 2. Scalable system
 3. Better user controls and freedom
 4. User friendly jargons and actions